fastoch/Certified-Kubernetes-Administrator/README.md

   - Kubernetes supports multiple container runtime such as `containerd` and `CRI-O`
   - The kubelet communicates with the container runtime using the CRI (container runtime interface) to manage container operations like pulling images, and stopping or starting containers

+## Core Kubernetes Objects

+Kubernetes objects are persistent entities that represent your cluster's desired state.
+By creating an object, you are telling the kubernetes system what you want your cluster's workload to look like.

+### Pods

+Pods are the smallest and most fundamental deployable unit in Kubernetes.
+They represent a single instance of a running process in your cluster.

 8/124